Three bourbon whiskey bottles in a wooden barrel warehouse.

 Are there any vitamins or minerals in bourbon?

 Consequently, bourbon contains only trace minerals and has negligible vitamin content.
-These trace minerals, including sodium, potassium, and magnesium, are present in such minor quantities that they barely contribute to one’s daily nutritional requirements.
+Bourbon’s trace minerals, including sodium, potassium, and magnesium, are present in such minor quantities that they barely contribute to one’s daily nutritional requirements.
 Hence, while bourbon can be savored for its taste and cultural value, it should not be considered a meaningful source of vitamins or minerals in a balanced diet.

 Infographic on bourbon vitamin and mineral content.